Cherokee (web server)

-Cherokee is an open-source cross-platform web server that runs on Linux, BSD variants, Solaris, OS X, and Windows.
+Cherokee is an open-source, cross-platform, web server that runs on Linux, BSD variants, Solaris, OS X, and Windows.
 It is a lightweight, high-performance web server/reverse proxy licensed under the GNU General Public License.
 Its goal is to be fast and fully functional yet still light.
 Major features of Cherokee include a graphical administration interface named cherokee-admin, and a modular light-weight design.

-Independent tests have shown Cherokee to be better performing than Apache when serving up both static and dynamic content.

 Cherokee is maintained and developed by an open source community.